Saturday, May 23, 2009

 cravings and aversions, fear and worries.

-It doesn’t matter what type of expectation from other people, it is us, ourselves that doing the work, not those people.
+It doesn’t matter what type of judgment and expectation from other people, it is us, ourselves that doing the work, not those people.
 Be happy even though we have not yet successful in all our pursues.

 Every existence has a cause to be here.